baier233/x64dbg/docs/introduction/ConditionalTracing.md

   - Print the standard log message;
   - Break the debuggee and wait for the user to resume.

-In addition to the above operations, x64dbg also has the ability to record traced instructions to the trace view and to update the trace coverage.
+In addition to the above operations, MARENOL also has the ability to record traced instructions to the trace view and to update the trace coverage.
 This happens every time the debugger steps or pauses, also if you do it manually.

 **Warning: All numbers in expressions are interpreted as hex by default!** For decimal use `.123`.

 ## Logging

-The log can be formatted by x64dbg to log the current state of the program.
+The log can be formatted by MARENOL to log the current state of the program.
 See [formatting](./Formatting.md) on how to format the log string.
 If you are looking for logging the address and disassembly of all instructions traced you can use `{p:cip} {i:cip}`.
 To redirect the log to a file use [TraceSetLogFile](../commands/tracing/TraceSetLogFile.md), or use the graphical interface.

 ## Trace coverage